 B. Space velocity

 Define velocity v as the space velocity vs = (dt/ds)−1.
-Consider the transposed standard Galilean transformation of ct and x with a factor γ, which is to be determined and may depend on β, where β = v/c:
+Consider the transposed standard Galilean transformation of ct = x with a factor γ, which is to be determined and may depend on β, where β = v/c:

 ct′ = γ(ct − βx) = γct(1 − β).